 - Medication: Medication isn’t always used in dealing with teen depression treatment, but it is still an option.
 Medication seeks to manage other symptoms that the teen may be showing effectively.
 Medication is eased out of the system as the teenager learns coping mechanisms.
 However, the use of medication such as antidepressants may allow for proper care.

-Pathways Real Life Recovery is a Treatment Center for Teen Depression in Utah
+Pathways Real Life Recovery - Teen Depression Treatment Utah